ema-aka-young/ema-aka-young/README.md

 - 👋 Hi, I’m @ema-aka-young
 - 👀 I’m interested in improving my coding skills while studying Computer Science @ Università di Genova
-- 🌱 I’m currently learning Python, C# and Android
+- 🌱 I’m currently learning Python, C# and Android.
+Also following Odin Project to improve my knowledge about HTML,CSS and JS
 - 💞️ I’m looking to collaborate on everything that looks interesting :)
-- 📫 How to reach me ... i dont think you need to reach me at the moment
+- 📫 emanueleprella25@gmail.com

 <!---
 ema-aka-young/ema-aka-young is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.